1. What is Business Intelligence?

 - You will have to show you are with the pace.
 Your requirement, which will also change, will be completely inhabited by you.

-44. What others question the employer could ask that the employee would have for him or her?_text]Answer:
+44. What other question the employer could ask that the employee would have for him or her?

 - As a business analyst, you also would be required to ask certain questions about your job to the client.